Your Summer Guide for Traveling with Chronic Pain

 A Healing Place – The Estates is a triple diagnosis treatment program helping individuals stuck at the intersection of chronic pain, mental health disorders and opioids.
 Our multidisciplinary team of doctors, clinicians, service providers help people like you find healthy and sustainable options for chronic pain management.
 Our six bed private residential facility is uniquely designed for personalized treatment and individualized care.

 Call today to see how we can help you or a loved one achieve freedom from suffering.
-844-388-4100.
+It is our mission to help others find sustainable solutions for chronic pain management.
+The number to dial is 844-388-4100.